SmartCodeCompany/frontend-coding-challenge/README.md

 Hello and thanks in participating in the SmartCode Internet Solutions coding challenge.
 This coding exercise will help us get a better feeling about your coding process.

 If you have any questions, we're happy to help you.
-Reach the devs at project@fadihafez.net.
+Reach the devs at support@smartcode.me.

 ## Context